xmartlabs/xmartlabs.github.io/_posts/2020-08-08-sign-in-with-apple-with-swiftui.md

 - **email-disabled:** when a user has decided to stop receiving emails on their email relay.
 - **email-enabled:** when the user opted back into receiving emails.

-Here we can see how this JWT looks like
+Here we can see how this JWT looks like:

 <div style="text-align: center"><img width="60%" src="/images/sign-in-with-apple-swiftui/JWT-server-to-server-notification.png" /></div>